ibexa/documentation-user/docs/taxonomy.md

 # Taxonomy

-Most content can be structured in logical ways, using categorization or labelling.
+Tags (taxonomy) enable you to organize content using keywords and create relationships between them to make it easier for users to find the content they need.
-Tags enable you to organize content according to different keywords (tags) and relationships between them, making it easier for your site users to find content they are interested in.
-They also allow you to create dynamic content pulls to display information customized for your pages and users.
+You can create many taxonomies and classify the content according to your needs.

 ## Taxonomy tree